-I’ve never made a brand or logo before.
+I’ve never worked with a company for a brand or logo design before.
 How does your process work?

-That’s ok.
-In its barest essentials, we collaborate about what your brand or logo is intended to do, and then build a variety of choices that show how it accomplishing its job in a format approximating its final version.
+In its barest essentials, we collaborate about what your brand or logo is intended to do, and then build a variety of choices that show how it accomplishes its job in a format approximating its final version.
 You will evaluate the work as your audience will.

 What is the difference between a brand and a logo?

 A logo is an image that is understood to represent your company.
 Typically, it is an image that works alongside a name, a tagline, and possibly other information.